Nash equilibrium seeking for a class of quadratic-bilinear Wasserstein distributionally robust games: Wasserstein Distributionally robust quadratic-bilinear games

-\SG{The resulting VI mapping can in general be nonmonotone.
-However, for a fixed set of best-response strategies $x^\ast_{-i}$, the resulting optimization problem for each agent $i \in \pazocal{N}$ is convex.
-This is an immediate result of the quadratic over linear structure of each optimization problem, whose Jacobian is positive semidefinite, given $x^\ast_{-i}$.
-Nonmonotonicity of the corresponding VI mapping implies that depending on the initialization point within the region $X$, different sets of equilibrium solutions may be reached with an equilibrium seeking algorithm.
-Note that those points satisfy the equilibrium condition of $G_R$.} An advantage of this reformulation is that it has good scalability properties with respect to the data size, which is important for data-driven applications.
-Equilibrium seeking using available algorithms in the literature often leads to a large number of oscillations, which are avoided with our problem formulation.
-Thus, through Theorem \ref{theorem1}, we can obtain data-scalable reformulations for the class of heterogeneous data-driven Wasserstein distributionally robust games in (\ref{DR_formulation}).
+Even though the mapping can in general be nonmonotone, we illustrate how equilibria can still be computed efficiently based both on the structure of our problem, as provided by Theorem \ref{theorem1}, and the equilibrium seeking algorithms we propose in the next section.
+Specifically, leveraging the structure of our reformulation, we avoid introducing epigraphic variables that render both the decision and the constraints dependent on the size of the data \cite{netessine_wasserstein_2019}, \cite{mohajerin_esfahani_data-driven_2018}.
+Thus, through Theorem \ref{theorem1}, we can obtain reformulations for the class of heterogeneous data-driven Wasserstein distributionally robust games in (\ref{DR_formulation}) that scale better with data compared to the use of epigraph forms.
 In the next section, we assess the computational performance of our theoretical results through an illustrative example and a risk-aware portfolio allocation game, which takes into account behavioural coupling of the investors' decisions.

-\section{Numerical simulations}
+\section{Numerical Simulations}

-In the simulation results, we use two algorithms to solve the variational inequality problems: the adaptive golden ratio algorithm (aGRAAL) \cite{malitsky_golden_2020}, and the Hybrid method, Algorithm \ref{{Hybrid-Alg}2} ({Hybrid-Alg}).
-The Hybrid method is similar to aGRAAL but differs in the choice of the momentum parameter, \SG{as will be explained below.}